-Our most recent Sustainability Appraisal (SA) published in 2022 suggests that development which includes 80 houses or more should provide a travel plan.
+The most recent Sustainability Appraisal (SA) published in 2022 suggests that development which includes 80 houses or more should provide a travel plan.
 In this monitoring year no schemes were approved for schemes of 80+ units.

 The Ryedale District Council Planning Application Validation Checklist specifies that 'where developments are likely to generate significant additional traffic or journeys at work, a Travel Plan will be required'.
+This is still the Validation Checklist which applies for planning applications in the area.